-Applicants must email their application packet to firstname.lastname@example.org by July 31, 2022.
+Applications will open on June 1, 2023.
+Applicants must email their application packet to email@example.com by July 31, 2023.

 In April 2018 three former students of David Brownlee approached SAH Board President Sandy Isenstadt and SAH Executive Director Pauline Saliga with the desire to establish a new SAH award that would honor the distinguished career of David B. Brownlee.
 The Award will recognize his impact as a scholar, teacher, and mentor to his many doctoral students at the University of Pennsylvania.
 The Committee had approached fellow Brownlee advisees who pledged financial support to help establish the SAH David B. Brownlee Dissertation Award.
 The SAH Board of Directors approved creation of the Brownlee Award in April 2019.